danstreeter/alfred-time/README.md

+## Dan Streeter's Fork 🍴

+I use this workflow quite a lot so fixed it up for myself.
+It runs on my Mac running PHP 8.4.1.

+I added a GitHub action to build the Alfred Workflow - taking the version from the info.plist file which will fail by design if a tag already exists.

+I left everything else the same.

+---

 ⚠️⚠️⚠️ this project is archived. i don't use it myself anymore and there's too much work needed to keep it going.
 (API versions, PHP packages, PHP versions etc.) consider using individual service Workflows like https://github.com/jason0x43/alfred-toggl. ⚠️⚠️⚠️

 ___